J-a-c-c-o/SNT-Pings-Printer/README.md

 - Verify your IPv6 configuration.
 - Check the image path and server URL.

-For further assistance, open an issue on GitHub or join our community channels.
+For further assistance, open an issue on GitHub or contact me via Discord.

 ## Support

 If you need help, feel free to reach out via discord or open an issue on GitHub.
-We're here to help!

 Thank you for using snt-Pings Printer!
 Let's make some amazing art together!